tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 * a relative path from the currently active directory
 * a directory name assumed to be existing in the template package

-The expected content of the xml file and the behavior of the generated code is described in [template package readme][template_readme].
+The expected content of the xml file and the behaviour of the generated code is described in [template package readme][template_readme].
 Please take 5 minutes to read it.

 You can generate automatically the structure of the xml file using the script `generate_xml_skel`: